How To Start Your Food Forest: Ground Cover

 Ian also introduces the Pinto Peanut as a great living ground-cover that produces top soil, keeps weeds at bay, conserves moisture and adds nitrogen while being practically maintenance free.

 More on how to start a food forest in sub tropics

-In the next post Ian will explain a bit about planting in guilds and how we can speed up the first stage of starting our food forest.
+In the next video Ian will explain a bit about planting in guilds and how we can speed up the first stage of starting our food forest.